Asymmetrical Lips: Causes, Correction Options and Natural Results

 Corrective Filler for Cupid’s Bow or Vermilion Border

 Sometimes the asymmetry is in the shape of your lip border.
-Filler can be used to define the cupid’s bow or smooth out an uneven vermilion border.
+Filler may be considered to define the cupid’s bow or smooth out an uneven vermilion border.

 Staged Correction for Moderate to Severe Asymmetry

 For a more noticeable asymmetry, correction might happen in stages.
-This means two or three treatment sessions spaced a few weeks apart.
-Staged correction allows your clinician to build balance gradually.
-It also reduces the risk of overcorrection.
+This may involve two or three treatment sessions spaced a few weeks apart.
+A staged approach allows for careful reassessment between appointments and conservative treatment planning.

 Natural Lip Augmentation vs Asymmetry Correction